amritanshu-kk/hotel-revenue-management-system/hotel-revenue-management-system/README.md

 This is a project that’s been on my mind since the day I started learning Python*.
 I’ve spent quite a bit of time throughout my academic using hotel Revenue Management systems, and was always curious about how they worked.
 So I built one.

-For an in-depth description of the project, take a look at my blog post.
+For an in-depth description of the project, take a look at my blog post

 ___
 ## Tech Stack